Apartment 36 is a west facing garden view apartment, with two double bedrooms and a walk on balcony.

 You no longer have to take into consideration the ongoing costs of upkeep and maintenance of your current property, grounds and gardens.
 As well as owning a modern stylish apartment built to high specification that is well insulated and cost effective to heat.

-It is important to point out that payment of the Service and Well-Being Charge has to continue even if the apartment is vacant, as it is proportioned between all Homeowners in order to maintain the high standard of service.
+It is important to point out that payment of the Service and Well-being Charge has to continue even if the apartment is vacant, as it is apportioned between all Homeowners in order to maintain the high standard of service.